Cannabis seedling stage how-to guide

 When to transplant cannabis seedlings to a bigger pot?

 When growing photoperiod feminised seeds many growers will progressively transplant their cannabis seedlings into increasingly larger containers.
 One general rule is to put the seedling in a bigger container once the leaves have reached the same diameter as the container.
 So when the leaves are overhanging the edges of your plant pot, you may want to consider transplanting your cannabis seedling.

-Unlike autoflowers, photoperiod plants don’t start bloom until daylight hours are reduced to 12 per day.
+Unlike autoflowers, photoperiod plants don’t start blooming until daylight hours are reduced to 12 per day.
 This means your photoperiod plants have time to allow a few days to adapt each time your plants are transplanted in their new containers.

 When growing autoflower seeds however, your cannabis plant has a fixed life cycle and you may not want it to spend too much of that time adapting to new conditions following transplanting.
 That’s why many autoflower growers place the germinated cannabis seedling directly into its final growing container.